An American Legion Baseball season that began with such promise ended in heartbreak this past week for Hawley.

 Newsome lasted less than an inning and Skibber went the rest of the way, eventually absorbing the loss.

-Chris Duff and Cameron Wolfson paced the Post 311 offensive assault with two hits each.
+Page 2 of 2 - Chris Duff and Cameron Wolfson paced the Post 311 offensive assault with two hits each.
 Duff also swiped a pair of sacks and tallied two runs.

 Erik Pulkkinen, Kenny Ciszak and Goetz contributed a key hit apiece and drove in a run.